langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 #### 3.1.1.2.
 Choose the Right Tool for the Job

-- The "founding fathers" of Unix had already recognized the fundamental limitations of the Bourne shell for handling data and created `awk`, a complementary, string-centric data parsing language.
+- The "founding fathers" of Unix had already recognised the fundamental limitations of the Bourne shell for handling data and created `awk`, a complementary, string-centric data parsing language.
 Modern `bash`, on the other hand, has added a lot of data related features which make it possible to do many of the things you might do in `awk` directly in `bash`.
 Do not use them.
 They are ugly and difficult to get right.
 Use `awk` instead, or Perl or Python or